 #4 – 3-5min Outdoor Rebound (weather permitting) – Whenever possible, I like to get a few minutes of fresh air, especially as we tend to spend most of our time indoors in the colder months.
 I’ll rebound (jump) on our outdoor trampoline, which NASA claim to be the best exercise you can do, as the g-force changes and motion illicit diaphragmatic stretching, excites your lymph system and acts as mini push ups for every cell in your body.

-#5 – Food – An Apple/Banana and Steve’s Awesome Morning Fuel – Everyday, I will have a hot morning shake that serves many needs for me.
-I get caffeine, antioxidants, healthy fats for cognitive sharpness and stead energy, protein to re-establish protein synthesis from being fasted whilst asleep and some creatine for overall performance.
+#5 – Food – Steve’s Awesome Morning Fuel – Everyday, I will have a hot morning shake that serves many needs for me.
+I get caffeine, healthy fats for cognitive sharpness and stead energy, protein to re-establish protein synthesis from being fasted whilst asleep and some creatine for overall performance.
 It’s hot, chocolatey, stimulating and ticks all the boxes for me.
 In the morning, your body is like a sponge, and will absorb all the nutrients you can throw at it.

 #6 – Wellness Supplements – As your body is most receptive to nutrition absorption in the morning, I’ll take pretty much all of my wellness related supplements in the morning.
 You can read about what I take in the article below.

 #7 – 10min Guided Meditation – I’m not religious about this, but I try and make time for 10mins of meditation using an app called Headspace.
 I struggle to switch off my thoughts, and can allow my thoughts to run away with me with not kept in check.
 I can also struggle with having my head always in the future.
-Meditation helps keep me in the present, and will help bring a little more calm to the start fo the day.
+Meditation helps keep me in the present, and will help bring a little more calm to the start of the day.

 #8 – Cold Contrast Shower with Wim Hof Breathing – By far, the one ritual that is both the most consistent and has the highest impact on my mood, energy and alertness, is my cold shower routine.
 You can read about the Contrast Shower approach, as well as the value Wim Hof technique if you’re intrigued in the articles below.
 In total, I’m in the shower 10-12 mins, and when I come out, I am lit up like a Christmas tree.